-Nanomaterials offer an inexpensive and readily available resource with the potential to improve our lives in many ways.
-Think, for example of solar cells, energy innovations,or nanomedicine breakthroughs in medical diagnosis (e.g. lab-on-a-chip).
+Nanomaterials offer a readily available resource with the potential to improve our lives in many ways.
+Examples include solar cells, energy innovations, or nanomedicine breakthroughs in medical diagnosis (e.g. lab-on-a-chip).

 This unique Master’s programme offers you access to world-class labs and state-of-the-art facilities, such as our own cleanroom and nanocharacterization lab.
 The programme’s connections with MESA+, one of the world’s leading institutes in nanotechnology, means you can be sure of an exciting research environment and the best academic training in the world.

 MESA+ is one of the world’s largest nanotechnology research institutes, with a total of 500 scientists collaborating on cutting-edge research at the highest level in the fields of materials science, lab-on-a-chip technology, nanophotonics, nanoelectronics and nanofluidics.
 MESA+ is home to a state-of-the-art NanoLab with a surface area of 1,250 m2.
 It is a unique laboratory equipped with a wide variety of technologies capable of developing an almost unlimited number of applications.
 The MESA+ NanoLab is not the exclusive preserve of academic research: the lab and its equipment are made available to industrial partners for 40% of the time.